sfo-project/2D-flow-over-flat-plate-laminar/Docs/Fluent/Simulation.md

 # CFD Simulation Case Setup

 **The created CFD domain is now read into the CFD package of interest to setup the CFD simulation.
 It should be noted that the current tutorial has a significant difference compared to other available CFD tutorials online!
 This tutorial is structured and developed based on a generic and methodological approach to set up a CFD simulation.
 The first principals and reasonings for each setting is discussed at each step.
-Potential alterations and modifications to perform similar analysis are also addressed and discussed.
+Potential alterations and modifications to perform similar analysis for different flow conditions are also addressed and discussed.
 Hence, in the end user will have the capability of applying potential modifications, improvements or extending the application of the current CFD simulation to a more complex problem of interest, rather than having a one time successful run of a specific simulation with specific and strictly pre-defined boundary conditions.**

 > **_In simple words: Current tutorial teaches users to fish, rather than giving them a fish._**